AdobeDocs/journey-optimizer.en/help/using/action/consent.md

 1. In Journey Optimizer, create an email surface.
 [Learn how](../configuration/channel-surfaces.md#create-channel-surface)

-1. In the email surface details, select the **[!UICONTROL Email Targeting]** marketing action.
+1. In the email configuration details, select the **[!UICONTROL Email Targeting]** marketing action.

     ![](assets/surface-marketing-action.png)

 All consent policies associated with that marketing action are automatically leveraged in order to respect the preferences of your customers.

-Therefore, in this example, any [email](../email/create-email.md) using that surface in a campaign or a journey is only sent to the profiles who have consented to receive emails from you.
+Therefore, in this example, any [email](../email/create-email.md) using that configuration in a campaign or a journey is only sent to the profiles who have consented to receive emails from you.
 Profiles who have not consented to receive email communications are excluded.

 ## Leverage consent policies through custom actions {#journey-custom-actions}